kaiquepy/dotfiles/README.md

 # Dotfiles

-My configuratuins files for bash, vim, tmux and alacritty.
+My configuration files for bash, vim, tmux and alacritty.

-For a walkthrough of these config filesm check out [Workflow](https://kaique-3.gitbook.io/kaiquepy/sistemas-operacionais/linux/workflow)
+For a walkthrough of these config files check out [Workflow](https://kaique-3.gitbook.io/kaiquepy/sistemas-operacionais/linux/workflow)